zerocoolhub/ios-opencv/README.md

-# ios-opencv
+# OpenCV for iOS

 ## Version 2.4.5

-OpenCV framework for iOS.
 This repo is meant to be used for Cocoapods.